openvar/variantValidator/README.md

 ## Pre-requisites

-VariantValidator will work on Mac OS X or Linux-compatiable computers.
+VariantValidator will work on Mac OS X or Linux operating systems.

 Required software:
 * MySQL
 * Python 2.7
+* SQLite version 3.8.0 or above

 Optional software:
 * Postgres version 9.5 or above
-* SQLite version 3.8.0 or above

 For installation instructions please see [INSTALLATION.md](INSTALLATION.md)